Dragonmystic707/exalted-reincarnated/docs/Charms/Utility Ability Charms.md

 ### <span class="smallcaps">Inner Eye Focus</span>

 **Type:** Reflexive; Scene
-**Cost:** 1m
+**Cost:** 2m

-Eliminate all mundane Disadvantages caused by visual conditions such as smoke, fog, and darkness.
+The Exalt may perceive all around them, relying on other senses or heightening their own until impediments such as smoke, fog, and natural darkness mean nothing.

-Supernatural forces can be overcome with a (Int. + Awareness) vs.
-(target Essence) roll.
+The Exalt may immediately ignore any disadvantage caused by natural visual impediments, and can see just as clearly in the middle of the night as they could in day.

 ### <span class="smallcaps">Living Pulse Perception</span>